trionell/dotfiles/README.md

 ```

 ## Hibernation
 In order to enable hibernation, you need to have a suitable swap configured.
-If no swap options are available in KDE (or you get a swap related error when running `systemctl hubernate`) then do the following:
+If no swap options are available in KDE (or you get a swap related error when running `systemctl hibernate`) then do the following:

 Easiest is to create a swap file but a swap partition should work as well.